volodymyrhudyma/blog/content/blog/2020-07-11-how-to-create-custom-hooks-in-react.md

 ---
-title: How to create custom hooks in React?
+title: How to create and test custom hooks in React?
 tag:
   - React
 teaser: Hooks are functions that let you “hook into” React state and lifecycle